jbrazda/icai-migration-tools/README.md

 # Set this property to Enable/Disable Transform Step
 ipd.migrate.processes.to.agent.enabled=true
 # specify target Agent Name or Agent Group Name to Migrate to
-ipd.migrate.processes.to.agent.name=DEMO
+ipd.migrate.processes.to.agent.name=NA
 # Use this property to include specific processes or use Ant pattern expressions.
 # This property is required when migrate.processObjects.enabled=true is set
 # ipd.migrate.processes.to.agent.include=Explore/Tools/Processes/SP-Shell-CMD.PROCESS.xml
-ipd.migrate.processes.to.agent.include=**/*NA.PROCESS.xml
+ipd.migrate.processes.to.agent.include=**/*.PROCESS.xml
 # you can exclude specified files from
-ipd.migrate.processes.to.agent.exclude=**/SCH-*.PROCESS.xml
+ipd.migrate.processes.to.agent.exclude=SCH-*.PROCESS.xml

 # MOVE Connections to Agent
 # -----------------------
 # Set this property to Enable/Disable Transform Step
-ipd.migrate.connections.to.agent.enabled=false
+ipd.migrate.connections.to.agent.enabled=true
 # specify target Agent Name or Agent Group Name to Migrate to
-ipd.migrate.connections.to.agent.name=G01
+ipd.migrate.connections.to.agent.name=NA
-# Use this property to include specific connections or use Ant pattern expressions. **/*.AI_CONNECTION.xml
+# Use this property to include specific connections or use Ant pattern expressions.
-ipd.migrate.connections.to.agent.include=Explore/Logging/Connections/IPaaS-Logging.AI_CONNECTION.xml\
-,Explore/Logging/Connections/SA-Process-DB.AI_CONNECTION.xml\
-,Explore/Tools/Connections/Email.AI_CONNECTION.xml\
-,Explore/Tools/Connections/AgentFileWriter.AI_CONNECTION.xml\
-,Explore/Tools/Connections/IPaaS-Configuration-DB.AI_CONNECTION.xml
+# This property is required when migrate.processObjects.enabled=true is set
+# ipd.migrate.processes.to.agent.include=Explore/Tools/Processes/SP-Shell-CMD.PROCESS.xml
+ipd.migrate.connections.to.agent.include=**/*.AI_CONNECTION.xml
 # you can exclude specified files from
-ipd.migrate.connections.to.agent.exclude=Explore/Tools/Connections/github-gist.AI_CONNECTION.xml
+ipd.migrate.connections.to.agent.exclude=**/Email-Alerts.AI_CONNECTION.xml

 # SET Process Tracing Levels
 # -----------------------